 What to Do if Dog has Been Bitten

 The tick should be removed as soon as possible.
-Never attempt to remove a tick with bare fingers, as contact with the insect can spread infection.

 - Use a cotton ball soaked with alcohol to clean the area and put it on the tick.
 Sometimes this will make them detach from the skin.

 - Grasp the tick firmly with a pair of tweezers or tick remover tool and firmly pull it straight out, being careful not to crush or twist the tick.